 - The Canso had the range and endurance needed to counter German submarines in the Atlantic

-- RCAF Flight Lieutenant Daniel E. Hornell posthumously won the Victoria Cross for attacking and sinking a German submarine in a Canso in June 1944
+- RCAF Flight Lieutenant David E. Hornell posthumously won the Victoria Cross for attacking and sinking a German submarine in a Canso in June 1944

 - RCAF Squadron Leader Leonard Birchall, the "Saviour of Ceylon", foiled a Japanese attack on a Royal Navy Fleet in Ceylon (today's Sri Lanka)